 Juicy Lucyfer Sliders

-For a refreshing take I went with a Kale, Red Cabbage & Broccoli Salad drizzled with my Sherry Vinaigrette.
+For a refreshing take, I went with a Kale, Red Cabbage & Broccoli Salad drizzled with my Sherry Vinaigrette.
 That Salad can double as a side and as a topping.
-The same can be said of my minutes to make and oh so simple frizzly Copycat French’s Onion Rings!
+The same can be said of my minutes to make and oh-so-simple Copycat French’s Onion Rings!

 I snuck in some of my favorite refrigerator pickles, my Sweet Tart Bread & Butter Pickles.
 That’s mostly because there is always a jar in my fridge.
 I’m addicted to them.
 Or maybe I’m just showing off now.
 Buy your pickles if ya wanna!

-And of course, these baby sliders will be fabulous with my Stupid Simple French Fries, Stupid Simple Sweet Potato Fries or my Bomb Baked Potato Wedges.
+And of course, these baby sliders will be fabulous with my Stupid Simple French Fries, Stupid Simple Sweet Potato Fries, or my Bomb Baked Potato Wedges.
 And yes, I have recipes for all of those, too!
 Either I’m insane or have been blogging for too long.
 (Or both.
 I’m not qualified to answer that question!)
-But one thing for sure, whatever you serve these sliders with, you’re gonna go insane over them!!
+But one thing is for sure, whatever you serve these sliders with, they’re insanely good.

 Making Juicy Lucyfer Sliders:

 There is nothing so delish as a Juicy Lucy.
-Biting into that burger with the center of molten (yeah always let them rest for a minute) cheese is not just an amazing taste but an experience.
+Biting into that burger with the center of molten (be sure to rest them for a few minutes) cheese is not just an amazing taste but an experience.
 And there’s nothing worse than when expectations don’t meet reality.
-It’s a bummer when the cheese has all leaked out of your Juicy Lucy.
+It’s a bummer when the cheese has out.

-If you think all you have to do is take a ball of ground beef and stuff a piece of cheese in it, you will be sorely disappointed with the results.
-Or at least someone will.
-Because some of them will inevitably leak.
-So follow my method and you’ll have results like mine – with every single Jucy Lucy you make.
-You can see this same method on my post for The Juicy Lucy – the Ultimate Cheese Stuffed Burger, too, with a little more explanation.
+If you think all you have to do is take a ball of ground beef and stuff a piece of cheese in it, you or someone else you’re serving will be sorely disappointed; some will inevitably leak.
+Follow my method, and you’ll have results like mine – see this same method on my full-sized burgers: The Juicy Lucy – the Ultimate Cheese Stuffed Burger, too, with a little more explanation.

-Buy cheap ground beef for your Juicy Lucyfer Sliders.
-Actually, the quality is up to you, but buy ground beef that is 80/20 or 75/25 and preferably one that has never been frozen and isn’t compressed in a tube.
-This burger is manipulated quite a bit and pressed together and a leaner beef will really taste like sawdust with all that handling.
+• The quality of the ground beef is up to you, but buy 80/20 or 75/25, and preferably one that has never been frozen and isn’t compressed in a tube.
+This burger is manipulated quite a bit and pressed together, and leaner beef will really taste like sawdust with all that handling.

 Juicy Lucyfer Sliders